-The table below details our FY21 and FY22 GHG emissions reported in the 2022 Annual Report.
-These values have now been retired following the methodology improvements and restated emissions provided in 2023.
+The table below details our 2021, 2022 and 2023 GHG emissions reported in the 2023 Annual Report.
+These values have now been restated following the methodology improvements and restated emissions provided in 2024.
 Our Scope 1 and 2 emissions and "Use of sold products" emissions for 2021 have remained the same under our SBTi target commitment.
+A significant change has arisen for upstream transportation emission calculations, which has moved from a financial spend model to incorporating activity data provided by one of our major logistics providers.
+As a result, we have restated our 2023, 2022 and 2021 emissions profile to it in line with our new methodology.